sarahbarron/Stream-3-Project/README.md

 ##### Libraries i needed to install
 - django forms bootstrap library for styling of forms
 - pillow needed for using images
 - ckeditor for rich text editing in creating and editing posts
+- dj-database-url to allow connection to database url
+- psycopg2 to allow connection to postgress database
+- django storages and botoS3- both needed to use django with S3

 ##### Plugin - Coverage - I needed this during my testing of code.
 It generates reports which show you how much of your code you have tested.
 ##### Stripe - needed for online payment transactions for purchasing products